ssciwr/clang-format-wheel/README.md

 ## Building new releases

-The [clang-format-wheel repository](https://github.com/ssciwr/clang-format-wheel) provides the build logic to build and publish binary wheels of the `clang-format` utility.
+The [clang-format-wheel repository](https://github.com/ssciwr/clang-format-wheel) provides the logic to build and publish binary wheels of the `clang-format` utility.

 In order to add a new release, the following steps are necessary:

 * Edit the [version file](https://github.com/ssciwr/clang-format-wheel/blob/main/clang-format_version.cmake) to reflect the new version.
 * Make a GitHub release to trigger the [GitHub Actions release workflow](https://github.com/ssciwr/clang-format-wheel/actions/workflows/release.yml).
 Alternatively, the workflow can be triggered manually.
+* Update and tag a new version for the [clang-format-precommit](https://github.com/ssciwr/clang-format-precommit) hook.

 On manual triggers, the following input variables are available:
 * `use_qemu`: Whether to build targets that require emulation (default: `true`)